Skip to main content

 The industry continued to search for incremental efficiency gains because that was the only playbook available.

-The turning point came when technology made it possible to shift the focus from efficiency to return on investment, encompassing factors such as timing, risk, negotiation, intelligence, relationships, and ultimately financial return.
+The turning point came when technology made it possible to shift the focus from efficiency to return on investment, encompassing timing, risk, negotiation, intelligence, relationships, and ultimately financial return.

-Research shows that optimizing for productivity alone allows different types of inefficiency to proliferate.
-When everything is about speed and processing costs, companies get stuck with ever-decreasing returns and no real tie back to strategic objectives.
+Optimizing for productivity alone allows different types of inefficiency to proliferate.
+When everything is about speed and processing costs, organizations get stuck with ever-decreasing returns and no real tie back to strategic objectives (Celonis, n.d.).
 Modern technology now enables multi-dimensional optimization: the ability to be fast and smart, productive and strategic.

 The companies leading this shift aren't abandoning workflow excellence; they are expanding beyond it.
 Automation solved the operational problem.
 Return captures the economic opportunity.